 Nestled in a fertile valley on the Ishm River and surrounded by lush forested hills, Tirana has a rich and complex history, from Ottoman rule to Soviet times.

 The city’s cultural history, combined with its gorgeous mountainous landscape and a national park in its backyard, makes it a backpacker’s dream for new travel encounters.

-We’ve rounded up six of the best hostels in Tirana to make your visit all-around incredible.
+We’ve rounded up seven of the best hostels in Tirana to make your visit all-around incredible.

 Located in the Pasar I Ri quarter of Tirana, and just a couple minutes walk to Skanderberg Square, this hostel is housed in a delightful historic Italian style villa, built-in 1910.
 Surrounded by gardens and with cozy rooms with chimneys, the hostel is a relaxing place to restore and rejuvenate after a long day of exploring the city.

 You can choose between dorm-style rooms (bunk beds with privacy curtains) if traveling solo, or a private room with a double bed and a bunk bed if you’re traveling with friends.